GerkeLab/mediator/README.md

 Since the outcome was a based on a binomial logistic regression, the results from this example are interpreted as a series of odds ratio.
-When the oucome model is a linear regression, the results are intrepreted as average values.
+When the outcome model is a linear regression, the results are intrepreted as average values.
 Relative risks can be used for binary outcomes when appropriate and thus intrepreted under that model.